EnterpriseDB/mysql_fdw/README.md

 		Remote query: SELECT `warehouse_id`, `warehouse_name` FROM `db`.`warehouse` WHERE ((`warehouse_name` LIKE BINARY 'TV'))
 ```

-### Import a SQLite database as schema to PostgreSQL:
+### Import a MySQL/MariaDB database as schema to PostgreSQL:

 ```sql
 	IMPORT FOREIGN SCHEMA someschema